VeraSimon/ln-back-end/README.md

 -   Create a new board called "Lambda Notes(Backend) - {Your Name}".
 -   Create lists titled `Backlog`,`To do`, `Blocked`, `In Progress`, and `Done`.
 -   Fill in the `To do` list with the MVP features listed below.
--   Fill in the `backlog` list with all the extra features listed below.
+-   Fill in the `Backlog` list with all the extra features listed below.
 -   Share your board with the project manager that has been assigned to you.
 If you have not been assigned yet, reach out to your Section Lead for guidance.
 -   Add your Trello URL to your project's README.md file.
 Commit the change, push it to your repository & submit a pull request.
 -   https://trello.com/b/JVJMZTh6/lambda-notes-backend-vera-simon